 Dante goes out of his way to explicitly save homosexuals in his afterworld, as he goes out of his way to explicitly save pagans.
 There would have been no protest about the absence of these groups from salvation had he simply never mentioned them again, after Inferno 4 and Inferno 15-16.

-He indicates that he has saved sodomites by including them—in a culturally anomalous fashion—on the terrace of lust in his Purgatory.
-The implications of this action are huge, for by putting sodomites on the terrace of lust Dante is acknowledging that same-sex desire is motivated by the same underlying vice as heterosexual desire: by lust.
+Dante indicates that he has saved sodomites by including them on the terrace of lust in his Purgatory.
+As I note in the above citation from “Contemporaries Who Found Heterodoxy in Dante”, by putting sodomites on the terrace of lust Dante is acknowledging that same-sex eros is motivated by the same underlying vice as other-sex eros: by lust.

-By acknowledging lust as the vice that leads to sodomy in Purgatorio 26, Dante creates an asymmetry with respect to his Hell, where he damns sodomites as sinners of violence against nature.
+Moreover, by acknowledging lust as the vice that leads to sodomy in Purgatorio 26, Dante creates an asymmetry with respect to his Hell.
+As we see in Inferno 15-16, in Hell Dante damns sodomites as sinners of violence against nature.

-However, even in his Hell, Dante goes out of his way to desexualize his treatment of sodomy.
+Nonetheless, even in his Hell, where Dante does not go so far as to include homosexuals as unrepentant lustful in the second circle, he still desexualizes his treatment of sodomy.
 A canto that gives us a measure of what Dante could have done in his treatment of sodomy is Inferno 25, where Dante scripts obscene sexual intercourse between male sinners, some of whom are in the form of serpents.
-The graphic copulations of Inferno 25, which feature not just sexual intercourse but rape, and specifically male-on-male (serpent-on-male) rape, give us some insight into the kind of sexually descriptive language that Dante could have imported into his treatment of sodomy.
+The graphic copulations of Inferno 25, which feature not just sexual intercourse but rape, and specifically male-on-male (serpent-on-male) rape, give us some insight into the kind of sexually graphic language that Dante could have imported into his treatment of sodomy.

-The fact that Dante omits from Inferno 15 and 16 the sexually graphic language of Inferno 25 is important as an internal gauge with which to assess Dante’s handling of sodomy, in the same way that the visual tortures of Giotto and Taddeo di Bartolo offer us an external measure of assessment.
+The fact that Dante omits from Inferno 15 and 16 the violent sexualized language of Inferno 25 is important as an internal gauge for assessing Dante’s handling of sodomy, in the same way that the visual tortures of Giotto and Taddeo di Bartolo offer us an external measure of assessment.

 All these data points, both internal and external, contribute to our understanding of Dante’s desexualized treatment of sodomy in the Commedia.